jamesquinlan/dsc-techstack/topics/latex.md

 `\caption{a nice plot}`: As you may expect this command sets the caption for the figure.
 If you create a list of figures this caption will be used there.
 You can place it above or below the figure.

-`\label{fig:mesh1}`: If you need to refer the image within your document, set a label with this command.
+`\label{fig:mesh1}`: If you need to refer to the image within your document, set a label with this command.
 The label will number the image, and combined with the next command will allow you to reference it.

 `\ref{fig:mesh1}`: This code will be substituted by the number corresponding to the referenced figure.
 When placing images in a LaTeX document, we should always put them inside a figure environment or similar so that LaTeX will position the image in a way that fits in with the rest of your text.